 Kuala Lumpur is among Asia’s most diverse and international cities.
 KL’s comparatively low property values combined with Malaysia’s strong population growth bodes well for the nation’s real estate market.

 Malaysia’s capital is a sprawling city of over 7 million people in its metro area.
 Kuala Lumpur, or KL as the locals call it, was just a small tin mining town back in the 1800s.

 It has since become the world’s most important city for Islamic banking, surpassing even the likes of Dubai.
 It also has claim to one of Southeast Asia’s most significant oil & gas industries.

 KL has immense multiculturalism with Indian, Malay, Chinese and Western influences.
 This means tourists and investors from all over the world visit the city.

 It’s not uncommon to see wealthy Arabs and Mainland Chinese alike – people almost certainly bringing capital with them.

 Kuala Lumpur isn’t as large as Bangkok, Jakarta, or some other Asian cities.
 But it has several distinct neighborhoods where expats tend to buy real estate.

 In Kuala Lumpur’s center, the Petronas Twin Towers rise into the clouds while megamalls, condos, hotels and office buildings surround it.
 Malaysia’s largest city certainly has one of Asia’s best skylines.

-KLCC has some of Malaysia’s highest real estate values.
+KLCC (which stands for “Kuala Lumpur City Center”) boasts some of Malaysia’s highest real estate values.
 Especially some of the branded condominium developments near Bukit Bintang and Pavilion Mall.